IndieGo #35: Reporting for Overseer Duty!

 The Overseer, $4.99

 The Overseer tasks players with monitoring three different locations: a modern house, a bowling alley, and an office.
-The first two settings have four cameras positioned around their interiors, while the business office has five rooms that need to be monitored.
+Each setting has multiple cameras positioned around their interiors, with the numbers increasing as you tackle the game’s higher difficulty settings.
 You can freely swap between the camera feeds, ideally absorbing every detail about the location.
 After an indeterminable length of time, anomalies appear.
 Depending on which of the four difficulty settings you’ve selected, these can range from unmistakable events like strangers walking about to more minor occurrences like a misplaced object.
 For those uninterested in frightening glitches in the system, there’s even a ‘kindergarten’ option with kid-friendly incidents.

-When an anomaly occurs, you have one minute to report it from a list of different incidents.
+When multiple anomalies occur, you have one minute to report it from a list of different incidents.
 These range from camera malfunctions, object variations, lighting changes, or even the presence of an intruder.
 Expectedly, categorizing these peculiarities can feel frantic in the heat of the moment, especially since the game ends if you don’t correctly report anomalies in sixty seconds.
 Occasionally, classification is a bit obtuse, with Overseer recommending players to use the “Other” category when reporting.
 Since multiple anomalies can occur simultaneously, things can feel a bit overwhelming.

 Using a text-based checklist to report irregularities is appropriately nerve-wracking.
 Confirmations or rejections take several seconds to occur, ratcheting up the tension.
 But I wish using the mouse to click on the abnormalities was possible.
 That might reduce some of the frustration associated with finicky reporting.
 That said, some of the fun stems from oversights.
 I was certain that sectioned-off bowling ally lanes and a wayward ball weren’t part of the original feed.
 But during a replay, I realized I was gaslighting myself.